tjmahr/tristan/README.md

 Because the posterior of this model contains 4000 such fitted or predicted values, more data wrangling and reshaping is required. `augment_posterior_linpred()` automates this task by producing a long dataframe with one row per posterior fitted value.

-Here, we tell the model that we want just 100 of the lines.
+Here, we tell the model that we want just 100 of those lines (i.e., 100 samples from the posterior distribution).

 ``` r
 # Get the fitted means of the data for 100 samples of the posterior distribution